nanopb/nanopb_cpp/README.md

 // Define output stream.
 // NOTE: max size is just for nanopb limit, actual buffer will grow on demand.
+// FIXME: Is maxSize really needed?
+We can dynamically increase max size on each write.
-NanoPb::StringOutputStream outputStream(65535);
+// See StringOutputStream() comments NanoPb::StringOutputStream outputStream(65535);

 // Encode